 What is the difference between your establishment and others?

 Firstly, do not expect a hotel atmosphere.
 All units are located at our townhouse.
 All equipped with private baths and kitchenettes.
-(Yes! kitchenettes have utensils for cooking).
 Our units are arguably larger than the average hotel room.
 It is your fully furnished home away from home!

 We try to make things as personal as possible.
 We basically try to offer something unique that you will never find in Manhattan.
 Thus enhancing your stay in New York.
 At any one time you will find an array of guests staying at our building.
-One floor will have French, another Dutch, another British.
+One floor will have French, another Dutch, another British another Italian.
 So diversity, truly makes the atmosphere of our building.